-Tertiary Education Quality and Standards Agency Act 2011 Threshold Standards 2015 Higher Education Support Act 2003 Education Council Montessori Institute Code of Practice P.001 Continuous Improvement P.007 Recognition of Prior Learning P.011 Review and Evaluation P.018 Conducting Assessment P.020 Assessment Tools P.021 Assessment Moderation P.023 Staff Handbook Student Handbook
+RELATED DOCUMENTS: Montessori Institute Code of Practice P.001 Tertiary Education Quality and Standards Agency Act 2011 Threshold Standards 2015 Higher Education Support Act 2003 Education Council Continuous Improvement P.007 Recognition of Prior Learning P.011 Review and Evaluation P.018 Conducting Assessment P.020 Assessment Tools P.021 Assessment Moderation P.023 Staff Handbook Student Handbook

-STEP # PROCESS 1.
-Receive assessment appeal application All students will be given the opportunity to formally present their case.
+PROCESS Receive assessment appeal application All students will be given the opportunity to formally present their case.
 All assessment appeal applications must be received in writing.
-The grounds for appeal are: The judgement as to whether criteria has been achieved or demonstrated was made incorrectly and/or The judgement was not made in accordance with the assessment plan.
+The grounds for appeal are: The judgement as to whether criteria has been achieved or demonstrated was made incorrectly and/or • The judgement was not made in accordance with the assessment plan.
 There is no fee for an initial assessment appeal.
 Fees will apply if an independent assessor or Appeals Panel is required and will vary, depending on complexity of the appeal and are non-refundable.

-2. Assess Appeal Application

-The Educational Director will assess all initial appeal applications.
+2. Assess Appeal Application The Educational Director will assess all initial appeal applications.
 If the application is in relation to an assessment by the Educational Director, then the application is presented to the Board.
 At the time of presentation to the Board, the Educational Director will be excused from this portion of the meeting.
 The Board will then direct the application to be considered by an equally qualified person.
 Subject matter experts may be called upon to assist the appointed person.

-Fees associated with an independent assessor of an Appeals Panel will be explained to the applicant.
+Fees associated with an independent assessor of an Appeals Panel will b explained to the applicant.
 Details of appeals will be recorded in the Appeals Register.
+3. Notification All assessment appeals will be responded to within twenty-eight (28) days in writing.
+All students are to be provided with a written statement of the appeal outcom including the reasons for the decision.